solomonbaez/SB-Go-Newsletter-API/README.md

 # Hyacinth

-Hyacinth is a cloud-native, enterprise-level newsletter service built in Go, integrating PostgreSQL as a database and Redis for caching and session support.
+Hyacinth is a cloud-native, enterprise-level newsletter service built in Go utilizing Gin routing, PostgreSQL as a database, and Redis for caching/session support.
 The service is designed to be secure, scalable, and highly customizable.

 ## Table of Contents